getify/You-Dont-Know-JS/up & going/ch1.md

 false;
 ```

-**Note:** For more information on "types" in JavaScript, see the first three chapters of the *"Types & Grammar"* title of this book series.
+**Note:** For more information on values and *types* in JavaScript, see the first three chapters of the *"Types & Grammar"* title of this book series.

 ### Converting Between Types

 If you have a `number` but need to print it on the screen, you need to convert the value to a `string`, and in JavaScript this conversion is called "coercion".
 Similarly, if someone enters a series of numeric characters into a form on a ecommerce page, that's a `string`, but if you need to then use that value to do math operations, you need to *coerce* it to a `number`.

-In JavaScript, a controversial topic is what happens when you try to compare two values to see if they're "equal", and those values are not already of the same type.
+In JavaScript, a controversial topic is what happens when you try to compare two values to determine if they're "equal", and those values are not already of the same type.
 For example, if you try to compare the string `"99.99"` to the number `99.99`, they *seem* to be equivalent, if not equal.

 To help you out in these common situations (like comparison), JavaScript will sometimes kick in and automatically (aka implicitly) coerce a value to a matching type.
-So if you make the comparison `"99.99" == 99.99`, JavaScript will convert the left-hand side, the `"99.99"` to its `number` equivalent `99.99`, so the comparison then becomes `99.99 == 99.99`, which is of course `true`.
+So if you use the `==` loose equals operator to make the comparison `"99.99" == 99.99`, JavaScript will convert the left-hand side `"99.99"` to its `number` equivalent `99.99`.
+So the comparison then becomes `99.99 == 99.99`, which is of course `true`.

 While designed to help, *implicit* coercion can create lots of confusion if you haven't taken the time to learn the rules that govern its behavior.
-Most JS developers never have, so the common feeling is that *implicit* coercion is confusing and makes programs have unexpected bugs, and should thus be avoided.
+Most JS developers never have, so the common feeling is that *implicit* coercion is confusing and harms programs with unexpected bugs, and should thus be avoided.
 It's even sometimes called a "flaw" in the design of the language.

 However, *implicit* coercion is something that **can be learned**, and moreover **should be learned** by anyone wishing to take JavaScript programming seriously.
 Not only is it not confusing once you learn the rules, it can actually make your programs better!
 The effort is well worth it.